Commonjava/indy/user/addons/autoprox/index.md

 In the above template listing, you probably noticed a file called `9980-autocompose.groovy`.
 This template is included with Autoprox by default, and covers a somewhat unique case.

 In most situations where Autoprox makes sense, you'll be able to cover a large majority of your store-creation needs using templates.
 But there will always be those times when you need something special; some composition of repositories and groups that is an outlier situation.
-If you're able to administer AProx, you can just add these new groups and make the composition whatever it needs to be, without involving Autoprox at all.
+If you're able to administer Indy, you can just add these new groups and make the composition whatever it needs to be, without involving Autoprox at all.

 However, if you want to provide a self-service option for developers, you can use the autocompose template.
 This template only supports creation of groups, and matches any name of the form: